 Before you start rolling… that pre production meeting.
 This is one all-important sync up of the entire crew heading into production the next day or the next week.
 All details get ironed out here, lots of questions get asked and a few great last minute ideas get added too.
 It’s best if the client is available – at the least – on call, to answer queries and sign off on some final details.
-Once you roll, there’s very little chance that you’ll go back and reshoot on an additional day of production… unless it is a documentary with a lean crew and you have the buffer budgets I mentioned in #A.
+Once you roll, there’s very little chance that you’ll go back and reshoot on an additional day of production… unless it is a documentary with a lean video production crew and you have the buffer budgets I mentioned in #A.

 Catch them early.
 Tentatively block all the resources you need for the project, as soon as it looks likely to convert into a real thing.

 We do a lot of work with freelancers and small studios, and these folks are always busy.
 When we let them know early, they know that at some point their calendar is going to be filled up with our work.
 And even if the dates do move around a bit, they usually don’t mind.

 Do not double-direct.
 Your Director is your Director.
 You can give them all inputs you want to give them, but they are the Director and you’ve specifically chosen them for that purpose.